Comma: East Asia

 Enumeration comma is used in Chinese, Japanese punctuation, and somewhat in Korean punctuation.
 In China and Korea, this comma is usually only used to separate items in lists, while it is the more common form of comma in Japan (読点, lit. 'clause mark').

 In documents that mix Japanese and Latin scripts, the full-width comma is used; this is the standard form of comma in China.
-Since East Asian typography permits commas to join dependent clauses dealing with certain topics or lines of thought, commas may be used in ways that would be considered comma splices in English.
+Since East Asian typography permits commas to join independent clauses dealing with similar topics or lines of thought, commas may be used in ways that would be considered comma splices in English.

 Korean punctuation uses both commas and interpuncts for lists.